Va. News: Same day voter registration & saving grassland birds - NewsBreak

 Program provides safe water and septic to Virginians, but now it's out of funding

 More than a million Virginia families have septic systems at home.
 State officials estimate about half those systems are so old they pose health risks.
 The same goes for thousands of drinking water systems.
-Now, as Mallory Noe-Payne reports, a new grant program to help families get safe water and...
+Now, a new grant program to help families get safe water and septic has been so popular it’s already running out of money.

 Comments / 0